-Implementation of DRS IT System for the scheme in Hungary
+Implementation of IT System for the Deposit Return Scheme in Hungary

 February 1, 2024